Draft evasion: United States

 The United States has employed a draft several times, usually during war but also during the Cold War.
 Each time the draft has been met with at least some resistance.

 In Sketches of America (1818) British author Henry Bradshaw Fearon, who visited the young United States on a fact-finding mission to inform Britons considering emigration, described the New York Guard—although he did not name it—as he found it in New York City in August 1817:

 Every male inhabitant can be called out, from the age of 18 to 45, on actual military duty.
 During a state of peace, there are seven musters annually: the fine for non-attendance is, each time, five dollars.
 Commanding officers have discretionary power to receive substitutes.
 An instance of their easiness to be pleased was related to me by Mr. —, a tradesman of this city.
 He never attends the muster, but, to avoid the fine, sends some of his men, who answer to his name; the same man is not invariably his deputy on parade: in this, Mr. — suits his own convenience; sometimes the collecting clerk, sometimes one of the brewers, at others a drayman: and to finish this military pantomime, a firelock is often dispensed with, for the more convenient wartime weapon—a cudgel.
 Courts-martial have the power of mitigating the fine, on the assignment of a satisfactory cause of absence, and in cases of poverty.
 Upon legal exemptions I cannot convey certain information.
 During a period of three months in the late war, martial law existed, and no substitutes were received.
 Aliens were not called out.

 Civil War

-Both the Union (the North) and the Confederate states (the South) instituted drafts during the American Civil War – and both drafts were often evaded.
+Both the Union (the North) and the Confederacy (the South) instituted drafts during the American Civil War – and both drafts were often evaded.
 In the North, evaders were most numerous among poor Irish immigrants.
 In the South, evaders were most numerous in hill country and in certain other parts of Texas, Louisiana, and Georgia.

 Resistance to the draft was sometimes violent.
 In the North, nearly 100 draft enrollment officers were injured in attacks.
-An anti-draft riot in New York City in 1863 lasted several days and resulted in up to 120 deaths and 2,000 injuries.
+Anti-draft riots in New York City in 1863 lasted several days and resulted in up to 120 deaths and 2,000 injuries.

 According to historian David Williams, by 1864 the Southern draft had become virtually unenforceable.
 Some believe that draft evasion in the South, where manpower was scarcer than in the North, contributed to the Confederate defeat.